A Feminist Government

-Minister for Gender Equality, with responsibility for anti-discrimination and anti-segregation Åsa Lindhagen: “All individuals should be safe in their own homes.
-I want to strengthen efforts to combat men’s violence against women and honour-related violence.
-Adults and children who are subjected to violence must receive support and help quickly.
-We also need to work on prevention, increase knowledge about honour-related violence and oppression, and ensure that people who use violence stop doing so.”
+Minister for Gender Equality, with responsibility for anti-discrimination and anti-segregation Åsa Lindhagen: "Everyone should be safe in their own home.
+We must strengthen efforts to combat men’s violence against women and honour-based violence and oppression.
+Adults and children subjected to violence must receive support and help quickly.
+We also need to work preventively to combat destructive masculinity norms and ensure that people who use violence stop doing so."

 Feminist foreign policy

 Minister for Foreign Affairs Ann Linde: "During the five years that Sweden has been pursuing a feminist foreign policy, it has become clear that it is needed and that it works.
 It is needed because women are in a worse position than men throughout the world – in terms of rights, representation and resources.
 Experience also shows that it is working.
 Sweden has made a difference to millions of women’s lives, including through our support to sexual and reproductive health and rights, our engagement for women’s participation in peace processes and our efforts to promote women’s social and economic rights.
 Interest from around the world is great and a number of countries have been inspired by us, including France, Canada and Mexico.
 I will continue to pursue the feminist foreign policy wholeheartedly throughout the world.”